lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 Be aware that Gafaelfawr will convert these organization and team pairs to group names internally, and applications will see only the converted group names.
 See :ref:`github-groups` for more information.

-When CILogon or generic OpenID Connect are used as the providers, the group information may come from either LDAP or claims in the OpenID Connect ID token.
+When CILogon or generic OpenID Connect are used as the providers, the group information comes from LDAP.
-Either way, that group membership will then be used to determine scopes via the ``groupMapping`` configuration.
+That group membership will then be used to determine scopes via the ``groupMapping`` configuration.
 For those authentication providers, the group names are simple strings.
-For example, given a configuration like:
+For example, suppose the Gafaelfawr configuration reads:

 .. code-block:: yaml